Timeline of the John F. Kennedy assassination: Aftermath of the assassination (12:31 p.m. – 11:30 p.m.)

 2:30 p.m.: Interrogated for almost 12 hours, Oswald states he had nothing to do with the assassination.
 Shown photos of him holding a rifle Oswald "sneered, saying that they were fake photographs … [taken] by the police, that they had superimposed upon the photographs a rifle and revolver."
 He eventually stops answering all questions.

 2:38 p.m.: Johnson is sworn in as president by federal judge Sarah Hughes on Air Force One.

 2:47 p.m.: Air Force One departs Love Field for Washington, D.C.

+3:20 p.m.: Governor Connolly is taken out our surgery..

+5:58 p.m.: Air Force One lands at Air Force Base..

 7:05 p.m.: Oswald was charged with "murder with malice" in the killing of police officer J.D.
 Tippit.

 11:26 p.m.: Oswald was then charged with the murder of President Kennedy.

 Days following the assassination

 All timestamps in Central Standard Time (CST) unless otherwise stated.

 Saturday, November 23, 1963

 Military pallbearers carried the flag-draped coffin into the East Room of the White House, where he lay in repose for 24 hours.
 The new president, Lyndon B. Johnson, issued Presidential Proclamation 3561, declaring Monday to be a national day of mourning, and only essential emergency workers to be at their posts.
 He read the proclamation over a nationwide radio and television broadcast at 4:45 p.m. from the Fish Room (currently known as the Roosevelt Room) at the White House.